broadinstitute/gatk/scripts/variantstore/docs/aou/vds/Creating a VDS.md

 ## Using the created notebook, run the python script to create a VDS from the avro files created by the GvsExtractAvroFilesForHail WDL
-These avro files will be passed in using the --avro-path parameter The vds-path parameter tells the WDL where to write the final desired VDS to There is quite a bit of temporary data created and while it will be cleaned up later, it's helpful to hand the python script a location.
+These avro files will be passed in using the --avro-path parameter The vds-path parameter tells the WDL where to write the final VDS to There is quite a bit of temporary data created and while it will be cleaned up later, we require that you give the python script a location.
 NOTE: in the WDL created to run this script, the temp directory can be easily defaulted to a date/random dir in the workspace directory

 ```python ./hail_gvs_import.py \